liquidev/liquidev/README.md

 # hiii!!!

-my name is riki (or リキ萌え), and I'm a cute little ragdoll who likes coding. = –w– =
+my name is riki (or リキ萌), and I'm a cute little ragdoll who likes coding. = –w– =

 if you wanna chat, you can find my contact details [here](https://riki.house/b?hello).